eme64/blog/_posts/2026-01-12-Alignment-Performance.md

 **Most modern CPUs have fast unaligned access**

 That said: most modern CPUs allow unaligned access, and the performance is often as fast or only a little slower than aligned access.
-Every platform and miro-architecture behaves a litle different.
+Every platform and miro-architecture behaves a little differently.
 But often unaligned accesses that do not cross cacheline boundaries are as fast as aligned accesses.

 **Problem: crossing cacheline boundary**